iqtree/iqtree.github.io/doc/Compilation-Guide.md

 * Please first install TDM-GCC (a GCC version for Windows) from <http://tdm-gcc.tdragon.net>.
 * Then install Clang for Windows from <http://clang.llvm.org>.

+>**NOTICE**: Although IQ-TREE can also be built with TDM-GCC, the executable does not run properly due to stack alignment issue and the `libgomp` library causes downgraded performance for the OpenMP version.
+Thus, it is recommended to compile IQ-TREE with Clang.

 1. Open Command Prompt.
 2. Change to the source code folder: